 There’s no point being sorry you missed a school event because of work if you plan just to do it again.

-- Do you waste time?
+- Ask if you waste time?
 (Socialising is important but don’t get sucked into dramas.)

-- What you’re really avoiding by filling the calendar up (Do you want to be the fun parent who does the circus but not the washing?)
+- Ask what you’re really avoiding by filling the calendar up, do you want to be the fun parent who does the circus but not the washing?

 Try to imagine yourself in the other person’s shoes.
 How would you feel about you?